 Hide the “Sign in” link in the client web browser for anonymous users

-do you want to hide the sign-in link on your SharePoint sites for your internet users that access it in anonymous authentication mode?
+Do you want to hide the sign-in link on your SharePoint sites for your internet users that access it in anonymous authentication mode?

 Well, there is one simple and very quick way to do this with 2 scripts in your master page using C# + JavaScript.
 The effect will be that the link will not be present for anonymous user, but authenticated users will see Welcome and Action menus.